Learn how to conduct research from A to Z in order to build a strong case for advocacy for the right to education

 Participants will be asked to develop a research and advocacy plan on a topic related to the right of education.

-A certificate of completion is sent to participants after the training is completed.
+A micro-certification is sent to participants after the training is completed.

 Very good training!
 The trainers are very knowledgeable and make the training enjoyable with their sharing of experiences and the many very practical anecdotes.
 Content completely adapted to my advocacy work!